 On April 15, the Pakistani press reported that a significant reshuffle was on the cards in the Finance Ministry.
 Cash-strapped Pakistan is seeking $8 billion from the IMF to bail itself out from a severe balance-of-payments crisis that threatens to damage the country’s economy.

-Pakistan has so far gained an overall of $9 .1 billion in financial aid packages from favorable countries like China, Saudi Arabia, and the UAE during the current financial year.
+Pakistan has so far gained an overall of $9 .1 billion in financial aid packages from favorable countries like China, Saudi Arabia during the current financial year.
 Finance Minister Umar said earlier this month that an assignment of the IMF would visit Islamabad soon after the spring meetings of the World Bank Team, which includes the IMF, and a contract must be signed by the end on this month.